N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Related Work

 \subsection{Bridging Navigation and Manipulation}

 The importance of selecting appropriate initial poses for manipulation with mobile robots has long been recognized.
-Pioneering works addressed this problem by calculating the Inverse Reachability Map~\cite{vahrenkamp2013robot, Jauhri_2022}, defining preferable initial poses as placements where the target object is guaranteed to be reachable.
-While this reachability-based criterion is sufficient for planner-based policies, it falls short for data-driven policies.
+Pioneering works addressed it by calculating the Inverse Reachability Map (IRM)~\cite{vahrenkamp2013robot, Jauhri_2022}, determining initial poses through geometric search.
+However, while this approaches are sufficient for planner-based policies, it falls short for data-driven policies.

-To address this limitation, subsequent works used metrics such as state value~\cite{shah2021value, wu2023learning} and distributional similarity~\cite{ngoc2023cosine, brown2024wild} to indicate whether the manipulation policy prefers a given pose.
-However, value function-based methods are limited to RL-based policies, while distributional similarity metrics are applicable only to manipulation policies trained with offline data, such as IL-based policies, and further assume access to the complete training dataset.
-In contrast, N2M learns the initial pose preference from rollouts, treating the policy as a black box without additional assumptions, thereby offering broad applicability.

-Furthermore, methods based on state value or distributional similarity evaluate individual poses or observations, necessitating extensive sampling across the task area to select suitable initial poses.
-For example, Mobi-$\pi$~\cite{yang2025mobi} determines preferable initial poses by sampling multiple positions in a pre-reconstructed 3D Gaussian scene, restricting its application to static environments only.
-Similarly, MoTo~\cite{wu2025moto} also requires scene reconstruction and semantic analysis to determine appropriate docking points.
-In contrast, N2M directly predicts appropriate initial poses from ego-centric observations without time-consuming scene reconstruction or sampling optimization during inference, making it compatible with dynamic environments.

-Another line of work aims to learn a transition policy through experience, where rewards are derived from binary rollout outcomes.
-However, due to the complexity of directly learning low-level action, they suffer from poor data efficiency, often requiring over 1,000 rollouts~\cite{lee2019composing}, making it less practical for real-world deployment.
-In contrast, our proposed N2M directly predicts the preferable initial poses rather than low-level actions, which, combined with our proposed viewpoint data augmentation method, makes it remarkably data-efficient and generalizable.
+More recent line of works MoManipVLA~\cite{wu2025momanipvla} and MoTo~\cite{wu2025moto} aim to extend off-the-shelf fixed-base manipulation policies with mobile capability.
+However, similar to the above-mentioned IRM methods, they rely solely on geometric analysis to determine the initial base pose, thereby critically omitting the manipulation policy's sensitivity and preferences.
+This reliance on geometric methods makes them ineffective for data-driven manipulation policies.

+Mobi-$\pi$~\cite{yang2025mobi}, a concurrent and closest existing work to ours, is currently the only policy-aware method for determining the initial base poses.
+However, Mobi-$\pi$ suffers from significant practical issues.
+First, Mobi-$\pi$'s reliance on the policy's original training data makes the method incompatible with state-of-the-art methods that are often pre-trained on vast datasets~\cite{intelligence2025pi_, team2025gemini} or refined through continuous RL feedback~\cite{amin2025pi, lei2025rl}.
+Second, Mobi-$\pi$ incurs a significantly large inference time because necessitating extensive search, iterative sampling, and 3DGS scene reconstruction.
+This low efficiency inherently restricts its application to static environments.
+In contrast, N2M is highly practical since it treats the manipulation policy as a black box, learning directly from rollouts without making any assumptions.
+Moreover, its fast inference enables immediate adaptation to dynamic environmental changes, providing a critical advantage.